SteeltoeOSS/Samples/Configuration/src/AspDotNetCore/SimpleCloudFoundry/README.md

 1. cf target -o myorg -s development
 1. cd src/AspDotNetCore/SimpleCloudFoundry
 1. dotnet restore --configfile nuget.config
 1. Publish app to a directory selecting the framework and runtime you want to run on. (e.g. `dotnet publish -f netcoreapp2.0 -r ubuntu.14.04-x64`)
 1. Push the app using the appropriate manifest. (e.g. `cf push -f manifest.yml -p bin/Debug/netcoreapp2.0/ubuntu.14.04-x64/publish` or `cf push -f manifest-windows.yml -p bin/Debug/netcoreapp2.0/win10-x64/publish`)

 > Note: If you are using self-signed certificates it is possible that you might run into SSL certificate validation issues when pushing this app.
 The simplest way to fix this:

 1. Disable certificate validation for the Spring Cloud Config Client.
-You can do this by editing `appsettings.json` and add `spring:cloud:config:validate_certificates=false`.
+You can do this by editing `appsettings.json` and add `spring:cloud:config:validateCertificates=false`.

 ## What to expect